1815 Thistle Golf Club (Leith)

 This Club was established in 1815, and was in active operation for 15 years up to 1830.
 After having been in abeyance for 36 years, it was resuscitated on 5th April, 1866.
 The members have a commodious Club-room, and the game has made great progress since Spring; the resident professional being Willie Dunn, whose services the Club was fortunate enough, to secure.

 In 1866, the membership included Robert Chambers, a prominent golfer.
-He was a member of the Bruntsfield Links Golfing Society amongst other clubs.
-He was later Captain of Tantallon Golf Club, playing at North Berwick, and in 1858 Chambers was champion of the first individual 'Grand National' golfing tournament in St Andrews.
-Chambers laid out the first 9-hole course at Hoylake with George Morris and was instrumental in the initial development of the course at Carnoustie.
+He was a member of the Bruntsfield Links Golfing Society and other clubs.
+He was later Captain of Tantallon Golf Club at North Berwick and, in 1858, Chambers was the winner of the first individual 'Grand National' golfing tournament in St Andrews.
+Chambers laid out the first 9-hole course at Hoylake with George Morris and he, or his father, was instrumental in the initial development of the course at Carnoustie.
+He is buried in the Dean Cemetery in Edinburgh.

-There were gold medal and silver medals played for over 3 rounds of the 7-hole course at Leith.
+The Thistle had gold and silver medals played for over 3 rounds of the 7-hole course at Leith.

 The Leith Thistle was still listed in the golfing annuals and postal directories in 1888.
-Leith was getting congested and problematic, but the club struggled on there until the end of the century, using 8 Vanbrugh Place as its club-house, where William Dunn the golf club-maker worked.
-Thereafter, they disappear.
+Leith was getting congested and problematic, but the club struggled on there until the end of the century, using 8 Vanbrugh Place as its club-house, where William Dunn, the golf club-maker, worked.
+Thereafter, the Thistle disappear.

 The Successor Clubs

-Some of the Thistle members had begun playing at Bruntsfield Links in 1820s.
-In 1870, the Edinburgh Thistle Club was formalised when they got the opportunity to rent space in the Golf House Tavern.
-Edinburgh Thistle was one of the founding clubs when the Braid Hills course opened in 1889, which is where they play today, inheritors in spirit of the Leith Thistle Club.
-James Braid, a member of the Earlsferry Thistle club at Elie, was a prominent member of Edinburgh Thistle.
-Prior to winning the Open five times between 1901 and 1910, he won several club medals and the Braids Tournament in 1892, which he considered the finest win of his amateur career.
-Tommy Armour who won the US Open in 1927 and the Open in 1931 was also a Edinburgh Thistle club member.
+James Braid, who was born in Elie and was a member of the Earlsferry Thistle club, became a prominent member of Edinburgh Thistle.
+He won the Open five times between 1901 and 1910, but prior to this, he won several club medals and the Braids Tournament in 1892, which he personally considered the finest win of his amateur career.
+Tommy Armour, who won the US Open in 1927 and the Open in 1931, was also an Edinburgh Thistle club member.

-The Leith Thistle Club memorabilia has been sold off.
-One bowl survives in the National Museum of Scotland.
+At some point, the Leith Thistle Club memorabilia were disposed of.
+One of their trophies, a bowl, can be seen in the National Museum of Scotland.
 Recently, Thistle Club scorecards from 1825 were discovered and are available in occasional auctions.

-The club name is kept alive by the Thistle Golf Club in North Carolina, USA, apparently a commercial development of Thistle Estates
+The club name is also kept alive in the USA, by the Thistle Golf Club in North Carolina.
+This is a commercial development of Thistle Estates.

 Welcome to Thistle Golf Club & Estates